2016 United States presidential election in Wisconsin: Analysis

-Trump became the first Republican candidate to win the state since Ronald Reagan in 1984.
+Trump became the first Republican candidate to win the state since Ronald Reagan in 1984 and the first to do so in a close election since Richard Nixon in 1960.
 He also became the first Republican to win a majority in Iron County since 1920.
 (Note: Republicans Richard Nixon in 1972, George W. Bush in 2000, and Mitt Romney in 2012 also all won Iron County, however, they only received pluralities.)

 The only counties in the state to swing leftward were the three most college-educated counties in the state (see the map), namely Dane (home to the University of Wisconsin-Madison), and the WOW counties of Waukesha and Ozaukee.
 The other WOW county of Washington County and Milwaukee County only narrowly shifted rightward.
 These swings were insufficient to prevent Trump from flipping the state, but they were enough to keep the state's margin of victory under 1%.

 Wisconsin weighed in for this election as 2.9% more Republican than the nation at large, the first time it voted to the right of the nation since 2000.
 Trump was the first Republican to win Adams, Buffalo, Crawford, Dunn, Jackson, Trempealeau, and Vernon counties since 1984, Grant, Sauk, and Lafayette counties since 1988, and Kenosha and Pepin counties since 1972.
 Wisconsin was also one of eleven states to have voted twice for Bill Clinton but not for Hillary Clinton.